Flavors of the American Southwest

 This fresh and flavorful salsa can be personalized by using your favorite seasoning.
 This recipe uses canned black beans and corn so it comes together super fast.
 Top tacos, quesadillas, or enjoy with tortilla chips...or just eat it with a spoon, it's really that good!

-This quick side dish can take your rice and beans to a whole new level of flavor.
-Serve as a side with your favorite Mexican meal.
-Use as a base for a Southwestern rice salad.
+This quick side dish can take your rice and beans to a new level of flavor.
+Serve as a side with your favorite Tex-Mex meal or use as a base for a Southwestern rice bowl or salad.